dtanner/dantanner/content/about/_index.md

   order: 3
 ---

 Dan Tanner's mostly technical blog.
+No ads, no affiliate links, no tracking.

-Any hyperbole expressed here is 100% true.
+All opinions are my own, and any hyperbole is 100% true.